 Fort Bend County is one of the many counties that make up the greater Houston area.
-According to the US Census Bureau, the average household income in Fort Bend county is $97,000.
+According to the US Census Bureau, the average household income in Fort Bend County is $97,000.
 This dwarfs neighboring Harris County’s MHI by over $35,000 per household.
 Our Fort Bend County Probate Attorneys are here to help with all of your probate needs.

 What this ultimately means, is when a loved one dies in Fort Bend County, it is very important to consult with the local laws and processes before moving forward with the probate process.